Thomas Moran

 Intermediate Chinese

 This course is designed to enable the student to converse in everyday Chinese and to read simple texts in Chinese (both traditional and simplified characters).
 Discussion of assigned readings will be conducted primarily in Chinese.
 Familiarity with the vocabulary and grammar introduced in CHNS 0101, CHNS 0102, and CHNS 0103 is assumed.
-Grammatical explanations, written exercises, dictation quizzes, sentence patterns, oral drill, and CD's will accompany assignments.
+Grammatical explanations, written exercises, dictation quizzes, sentence patterns, oral drill, and online video and audio will accompany assignments.
 By the completion of CHNS 0202, which follows CHNS 0201 directly, students should be able to read and write approximately 1,200 characters.
 (CHNS 0103 or equivalent) 5 hrs. lect., 1 hr. drill

 Terms Taught